Wednesday, 4 March 2026

 Members interjecting.

-James NEWBURY: You can ask the Premier’s office, cheap seats – ask the Premier’s office.
+James NEWBURY: You can ask the Premier’s office, cheap seats.
+Ask the Premier’s office.
 The government took that out, and so they should have, because a minister should not have any power in relation to selecting what locations booths exist at.
 Clearly a political appointee would not be impartial in relation to how our elections are operated.

+I have just gone through three substantive changes to the bill that the government has made to get us to the form of the bill we are at today.
+There are a number of other changes that we have been concerned about.
+I will now note, though, that on the basis that the government has taken out the public service provision, the ministerial booth-appointing position and the nominated entity provisions, we will not be opposing the bill.
 However, I have circulated amendments.
 One, as I mentioned, relates to the secondment power.
 Without being able to check while standing the amendments that have been circulated in this chamber, with that being struck out, that knocks out one of our proposed amendments, and I would put to the chamber that amendment now no longer needs to be moved.
 But there are three other amendments that I have circulated.
-They are textual so unfortunately – I cannot imagine the government taking this into consideration-in-detail – they will not be taken to a vote in this place, but we will be moving similar amendments in the upper house.
+They are textual, so unfortunately – I cannot imagine the government taking this into consideration in detail – they will not be taken to a vote in this place, but we will be moving similar amendments in the upper house.

 There are three other issues, one in relation to the request which I understand has come from the Electoral Commissioner for quite broad delegation powers.
 The new delegation powers proposed by the bill, as I understand it – and I take the government on face value – were at a request from the commissioner to delegate authority, either where it is specifically set out in the bill or by instrument.
 We have concerns around those delegation powers.
 I think it is important that we seek to amend in that way those powers, because they are very broad delegation powers.
-With the Electoral Commissioner having the job of managing elections, and setting aside that we have had six by-elections in this presumably four-year term – we have one election every four years –it is not unreasonable to expect that the Electoral Commissioner would have the role of managing elections.
+With the Electoral Commissioner having the job of managing elections, and setting aside that we have had six by-elections in this presumably four-year term – we have one election every four years – it is not unreasonable to expect that the Electoral Commissioner would have the role of managing elections.
 That is not an unreasonable thing.
 When it comes to making significant calls around elections I think it is only reasonable for the Electoral Commissioner to make the final call when it comes to significant vote counts, when it comes to significant determinations.
 Our concern is that the Electoral Commissioner should make those final calls, and what this bill would effectively allow is the capacity for the commissioner to delegate some of those powers.
 We are concerned about that.
 We would say that those delegation powers are too broad, and so we have moved an amendment on that.

 The second amendment I spoke to, which related to the secondment, is now null and void based on the government’s amendment to strike that out from the bill, if I take them at their word.